White Sox acquire lefty reliever Diekman from Red Sox - WHIZ News

 The 35-year-old Diekman is 5-1 with a 4.23 ERA in 44 appearances this season.
 The 6-foot-4 Diekman is particularly tough on left-handed batters, holding them to a .188 batting average this year.

+The Red Sox also traded catcher Christian Vázquez to Houston for minor league infielder Enmanuel Valdez and outfielder Wilyer Abreu.

+The Red Sox and Astros played in Houston on Monday night, so Vázquez had a short trip to join his new team.
+Vázquez, who turns 32 on Aug.
+21, hit .282 with eight homers and 42 RBIs in 84 games with Boston this year.

-The White Sox are trying to make it back to the playoffs for the third straight season after winning the AL Central last year.
+The White Sox are trying to make it back to the playoffs for the third straight season after winning the AL Central in 2021.

 The addition of Diekman puts a second lefty in manager Tony La Russa’s bullpen, joining rookie Tanner Banks.
 The White Sox also have Aaron Bummer, but he is on the injured list with a strained left lat.